SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Style_guide.md

 - Be consistent when using tables in your app(s), they should all have similar look and feel.
 - Use a visual indication (using table templates) on first column to show clearly what row is selected:
   ![Good Table Actions](~/user-guide/images/LCA_Style_Guide_Table_Select.gif)
 - For adding actions (e.g. edit the row) you can add icons to the first column or as the last column.
 The disadvantage of using the last column is that the table quick filter often blocks the access to the last column of the first row of a table.
 As long as that issue exists it is advised to use the first column.
-Use a context menu (...) to hide secondary actions.
+Use a context menu (...) to hide actions if there are more than 3.

   | 👍 Good | 👎 Bad |
   |------|-----|